Last modified: January 14, 2025

 cd /opt/git/myrepo.git

-III.
-Initialize as a Bare Repository
+Initialize a Bare Repository

 sudo git init --bare

-Configuring User Access
+Configure User Access

-I. Create the Git User
+Create a Dedicated Git User

 sudo adduser git

-Set a password for the git user:
+Set a Password for the Git User

 sudo passwd git

-III.
-Prepare SSH for the Git User
+Configure SSH for the Git User

 sudo su git